 Once an election profile is compiled by our team and verified, the profile is made public.
 As the anticipated election date nears, IFES attempts to substitute all secondary sources with additional primary ones and modifies estimates with official dates; eventually, the election authority is the source of record.
 Given this ongoing process, ElectionGuide election profiles should be treated as living records.

 To verify election results after an election has been held, ElectionGuide uses data only from official sources (that is, a country election authority, embassy, or other government-affiliated source).
 In rare cases where information cannot be directly obtained, official results quoted in reputable media sources will be used, when they can be cross verified.

 ElectionGuide is provided as a public good.
 We aim to provide accurate, reliable information in multiple formats to meet your needs.

 All of the datapoints are defined and coding strategies further explained in our codebook, including how each variable can be viewed (web, API, or both).
 The codebook can be accessed here: ElectionGuide Codebook.

-Information about upcoming and past elections is available on our website organized by election and by country.
+Information about upcoming and past elections is openly available on this website organized by election and by country.

-Registered users can download CSV files containing the full dataset for each election, as well as a larger CSV file containing basic datapoints for all elections held since 2018.
+The complete dataset for each election can be accessed in a database view by registering for an account.
+When logged in, users have the option to download CSV files containing the full dataset for each election, as well as a larger CSV file containing basic datapoints for all elections held since 2018.

-To download CSV data files, you must first create a user account.
-To create an account, please email ElectionGuide@ifes.org with the subject line “Create User Account”.
+To register for an account, please email ElectionGuide@ifes.org with the subject line “Create User Account”.
 In the body of your text, please list your name and organization/affiliation.
 The ElectionGuide team will then provide secure login information.